 - 1. First Violation: Student requested to put the device away, staff will call parent/guardian and log in the contact log within Infinite Campus. - 2.
 Second Violation: Staff will call parent/guardian and document the call in the contact log within Infinite Campus.
 Phone will be taken to the office of the Assistant Principal.
 Staff will make an office referral for an assignment of a 30 minute administrative detention.
 Phone can be picked up by the student at the end of the day. - 3.
 Third Violation: Confiscation of device, device taken to the office of the assistant principal.
 The assistant principal will contact parent/guardian and document the call in the contact log within Infinite Campus.
 A parent can pick up the device at the end of the school day and will be assigned one (1) hour administrative detention. - 4.
 Fourth Violation and beyond: Confiscation of device, device taken to the office of the assistant principal.
 Parent/Guardian must come to retrieve the device and conference with the assistant principal.
+The student will be assigned on-campus suspension for one day.

-If a student refuses to turn over an electronic device when requested by a staff member, this will result in further school discipline.
+If a student refuses to turn over an electronic device when requested by a staff member, this will result in school discipline of a three (3) day suspension.